Here’s a little something special for those who are true readers.

 Our spiritual weapons are mighty through God, to the pulling down of the enemy’s bastions.

 “The weapons we fight with are not the weapons of the world.
 On the contrary, they have divine power to demolish strongholds.”
 (2nd Corinthians 10:4 NIV)

 The prayers of the righteous are potent and effective, like nuclear bombs against the stanchions of darkness.
 Push that button.

 “…The earnest prayer of a righteous person has great power and produces wonderful results.”
 (James 5:16b NLT)

-As Christians we’ve been called to make disciples for Jesus.
-And to build-up our siblings in Christ.
+As Christians, we’ve been called to make disciples for Jesus, and to build-up our siblings in Christ.
 And ultimately, to shine the light of God’s glory in this dark world, bringing the utmost honor to Him.
-That’s what our side is fighting to do.
-But we all need each other’s prayers.
-Especially when we’re singled out for assault.
+That’s what our side is fighting to do, but we all need each other’s prayers, especially when one of us is singled out for assault.

 We are our brother’s keeper, to the final blow.

 He stood staring at his palms.
 Plow handles grated into raw skin where the blisters split.
 Heat waves shimmered, radiating up from the soil, while the merciless Oklahoma sun blasted down.

 Lifting his gaze from the clods, Brian peered out over the fields yet to be tilled, which stretched on for many acres.
 He dabbed at his eyes with a red rag to absorb the stinging sweat, and arched an aching back, rubbing the lumbar muscles.
 Long brown locks clung to his neck and face, as he wearily shook his head back and forth at the prospect of completing such a monolithic task.
 Brian was accustomed to the high, humid temperatures of Florida, where he’d grown to manhood.
 But the hard, menial labor was quite new.